jglev/r-shiny-attendance-checker/README.md

 ## Conditions of use

 Please see the `LICENSE.txt` file for license information (i.e., the conditions under which you may reuse this app).
 The app is released under a ["BSD 3-Clause License"](https://tldrlegal.com/license/bsd-3-clause-license-(revised) "TLDR Legal: 'BSD 3-Clause License (Revised)'").
-In summary, this means we have released this app for others to use freely.
-We would appreciate you making changes you make to the code available back to the community (preferably through this repository).
+In summary, this means that I have released this app for others to use freely.
+I would appreciate you making changes you make to the code available to the community (preferably through this repository).

 If you would like to arrange a different license, please contact Jacob Levernier at <j@adunumdatum.org>.

 ## Contributing to this app

-We welcome contributions!
+I welcome contributions!

-**We also welcome contributions concerning documentation** -- if there are things that you had to work to understand (for example, how to even download these files in the first place), we welcome additional text for a Wiki that we can attach to this repository.
+**I also welcome contributions concerning documentation** -- if there are things that you had to work to understand (for example, how to even download these files in the first place), I welcome additional text for a Wiki that I can attach to this repository.

 If you would like to contribute to this repository, please follow these steps: